Medically reviewed on Jan 29, 2019

 Frequency not always defined.
 Percentages reported as part of combination chemotherapy regimens.

-Cardiovascular: Decreased left ventricular ejection fraction (asymptomatic; delayed: 1% to 2%), cardiac failure (≤2%), atrioventricular block, bradycardia, bundle branch block, cardiac arrhythmia, cardiomyopathy, ECG abnormality, myocarditis, nonspecific ST or T wave changes on ECG, sinus tachycardia, tachyarrhythmia, thromboembolism, ventricular premature contractions, ventricular tachycardia
+Cardiovascular: Decreased left ventricular ejection fraction (asymptomatic; delayed: 1% to 2%), cardiac failure (≤2%), atrioventricular block, bradycardia, bundle branch block, cardiac arrhythmia, cardiomyopathy, ECG abnormality, myocarditis, non-specific T wave on ECG, sinus tachycardia, ST segment changes on ECG, tachyarrhythmia, thromboembolism, ventricular premature contractions, ventricular tachycardia

 Central nervous system: Lethargy (1% to 46%)